-The Friends of Arley is an association of members which organises exclusive talks and social gatherings in Arley Hall and excursions and visits to various places of interest.
-All these events raise money which helps to support the heritage aspects of the Estate.
-Members also have the opportunity to assist the Estate directly by volunteering in the gardens and on specific projects in the Hall.
+The Friends of Arley is a social organisation which offers it’s members exclusive talks and social gatherings in Arley Hall and excursions and visits to various places of interest.
+All these events raise money which is donated annually to Arley which is used to help support the heritage aspects of the Estate.

 Opportunities of being a Friend of Arley

-• Every spring members of the Friends lead the extremely popular Bluebell Walks through the magnificent woods & round the Estate.
+Every spring members of the Friends lead the extremely popular Estate & Bluebell Walks through the magnificent woods & round the Estate.

-• At the Garden Festival members produce beautiful floral displays for all the rooms in the Hall.
+Beautiful floral displays at the Garden Festival are created by members for all the rooms in the Hall.
 This is a particularly popular activity – we use some bought flowers but we also pick a lot in the Gardens so it is a marvellous opportunity to develop your artistic skills in a relaxed and friendly atmosphere.

 In addition to these regular activities there are often opportunities to take part in one-off projects.
 Over the last few years these have included: